icbat/api/README.md

 Authentication
 -------------
-To authenticate with the API, you must provide your generate token using the `X-Api-Token` header.
+To authenticate with the API, you must provide your generated token using the `X-Api-Token` header.

 Game Dependencies API